rneha725/system_design_concepts/Systems - Use cases/Payment Service.md

 - PSP: Payment Service provides: payments can happen through different payment methods, credit card, UPI, netbanking etc. Instead of building in the systems(which is really complex), a third party PSP is used.
 A PSP can also provide all the transtion happened on a day.
 A PSP can help in two ways:
   - Only facilitate the payment and not store the sensitive information of the user, in that case the company has to do it.
   - To also, store the sensitive info and facilitate the payment.
 - Ledger: Ledger contains all the transaction on an account level.
 In the resources, there is a link to Square's double ledger architecture.
 The idea is to basically maintain a credit/debit etc such that the sum of all is always zero.
 They are using Spanner, which is  Google's distributed SQL db.
+  - Double entry ledger has these 3 properties:
+    - Immutability: once data is written cannot be changed, if there is any error, a corrective entry is added.
+    - Auditability
+    - Zero-sum entries are getting added.
 - CDC, if required: an outbox pattern can be used to implement this.

 ### Pay-in flow